• Skip to Information Toolbar

 Commitment to Accessibility

-Granite School District is committed to making information, programs, and services accessible to all students, parents/guardians, patrons, and employees, including those with disabilities.
-Please contact your school administration or David Gomez, Director of Educational Equity, (385) 646-5000 to request interpreters or auxiliary aids.
-If you need help accessing this website, or you would like to provide feedback or report a concern, please contact our Communications Office, (385) 646-4529.
+The Granite School District is committed to making our content accessible to all members of the public and district, including those with disabilities.
+If this applies to you, and you would like to provide feedback or report a concern, please contact our Communications Office.

 Content Disclaimer